jeffsim/typescript-gulp-sample/readme.md

 The project system in this build environment supports a variety of self-contained projects as well as dependencies between them.

 ## ProjectGroups and Projects
 ProjectGroups and Projects are the core top-level containers for the build system.
+They are custom concepts created in this gulpfile; gulp has no built-in concept of projects.
 One gulpfile compiles all of the Projects in all of the ProjectGroups.

 ### ProjectGroups
 A ProjectGroup is a collection of Projects.
 A ProjectGroup contains information that pertains to all Projects in the group;